Intel-HLS/GenomicsSampleAPIs/CONTRIBUTING.md

 #How to contribute
+GenomicsSampleAPIs is released under the MIT License.
+Hence, we expect the external contributors to grant an MIT License for their contributions.
+We have adopted the Developer Certificate of Origin from the Linux project, and request the developer to include a 'Signed-off-by' line in the commit message to indicate they understand and agree to the DCO.

+Signed-off-by: First Last developeremail@example.com (github: developer_githubid)
 ## Thank you!

 We are excited you are interested in improving the sample APIs  Thanks for taking the interest and time!